nikhilweee/nikhilweee.github.io/content/blog/018-adversarial-attacks.md

 ## What are Adversarial Attacks?

 An adversarial attack is a method to generate adversarial examples.
 In a classification system, an adversarial example is an input to a machine learning model that is designed to cause the model to make a mistake in its predictions.
 The adversarial example is created by adding specific perturbations to an input such that the perturbation is imperceptible to the human eye.
 Without the perturbation, the input would have been correctly classified.
-The following image from {{<cite "goodfellow2014explaining">}} shows a representative example.
+The following image from {{<cite "goodfellow2014explaining" "text">}} shows a representative example.

 {{<figure src="https://i.imgur.com/aLXQUgY.png" caption="Fig. 1: The input image $x$, when fed to a classifier, is classified as a *panda* with 57.7% confidence.
 However, when a small amount of noise is added, the resultant image is classified as a *gibbon* with 99.3% confidence.">}}